chentsulin/awesome-graphql/README.md

 * [/r/GraphQL](https://old.reddit.com/r/graphql/) - A Subreddit for interesting and informative GraphQL content and discussions.
 * [GraphQL Jobs](https://graphql.jobs) - A list of GraphQL-based jobs in startups all over the world.
 * [Bookmarks.dev](https://www.bookmarks.dev/search?q=graphql) - Dev bookmarks.
 Use the tag [graphql](https://www.bookmarks.dev/tagged/graphql)
+* [Everything GraphQL - Curated by The Guild](https://discord.gg/xud7bH9) - A Discord server dedicated to GraphQL
 * [GraphQL Weekly](https://www.graphqlweekly.com/) - A weekly newsletter highlighting resources and news from the GraphQL community

 <a name="meetups" />